luckunately/luckunately.github.io/PYHS250/Schrodinger Equation/Schrodinger_1D.md

 Heisenberg says that $\sigma_x \sigma_p \geq \hbar/2$ where $\sigma_p$ is the width of the Gaussian in p-space.

+The more localized the wave function in x-space, the more spread out it is in p-space.
+We can never know both the position and momentum of a particle with arbitrary precision.

+Same goes for energy and time: $\sigma_E \sigma_t \geq \hbar/2$.
+If we know how long a process takes, we can't know the energy of the process with arbitrary precision.
+Vice versa.

+The reason is that the position and momentum operators do not commute: $[x,p] = xp - px = i\hbar$.
+And they are conjugates of each other: $p = -i\hbar \frac{\partial}{\partial x}$.
+So if we know the position, we can't know the momentum and vice versa.

 ## Force and Potential Energy

 The force is the negative gradient of the potential energy: $F = -\nabla V$.
 The potential energy is the integral of the force: $V = -\int F dx$.